-Every aspect of healthcare is anchored in science, the process of questioning, hypothesizing, experimentation and knowledge application.
+Every aspect of healthcare is anchored in science, the process of questioning, hypothesizing, experimentation, and knowledge application.
 And the science of healthcare is anchored in clinical research.
 Its content ranges from nutrition to neuroscience, from the study of viral formation to their termination, from the identification of everyday enzymes to the discovery of new variants of microscopic life.
 Clinical research is the erudite twin sister of medical practice, steeped in theory and science, sustained by the advent of technology.
-In many ways, clinical research is just as desirable a career field as the reputable medical doctors, respectable surgeons, admirable paramedics.
+In many ways, clinical research is just as desirable a career field as reputable medical doctors, respectable surgeons, and admirable paramedics.

 The path to becoming a medical doctor is publicly known to be one of the hardest of all careers.
-Aspiring students typically go through 4 years of undergraduate in medicine or relevant field, followed by another 5 years of medical school, followed by a period of medical residency before you earn the coveted board certification.
-In the long academic journey, many are shadowed by doubt over their suitability in this career, yet afraid to back out to lose the investment on precious time and hefty sum of money.
-The path to becoming a clinical research scientist is decidedly simpler, simply go through specialized training lasting one or two years at most after completion of undergraduate degree.
-It does not mean clinical research is a less professional, less sustaining career in healthcare: the average salary of a Clinical Research Associate is in the range of SGD $ 50000 to 60000, and for Clinical Research Specialist, upwards of SGD $ 80000 to 90000; it just a career path that offers equal opportunities for those who are scarce on expendable time and money, to fulfil their dreams.
+Aspiring students typically go through 4 years of undergraduate in medicine or a relevant field, followed by another 5 years of medical school, followed by a period of medical residency before they earn the coveted board certification.
+In the long academic journey, many are shadowed by doubt over their suitability in this career, yet afraid to back out to lose the investment in precious time and a hefty sum of money.
+The path to becoming a clinical research scientist is decidedly simpler, simply go through specialized training lasting one or two years at most after completion of an undergraduate degree.
+It does not mean clinical research is a less professional, less sustaining career in healthcare: the average salary of a Clinical Research Associate is in the range of SGD $ 50000 to 60000, and for Clinical Research Specialist, upwards of SGD $ 80000 to 90000; it just a career path that offers equal opportunities for those who are scarce on expendable time and money, to fulfill their dreams.

 To become a Clinical Researcher, CSM Academy International has partnered with Workforce Skills Qualification (WSQ) to develop the WSQ Diploma for Clinical Research.
-The course is available in full-time lasting 8 months, or in part time lasting a total of 14 months.
+The course is available in full-time lasting 8 months, or in part-time lasting a total of 14 months.
 As supported by SkillsFuture (SSG), 50% and 90% subsidies are available for the course.
 Graduates may work at pharmaceutical organizations, drug development and trial industries, and much more.